 DOKK1 is the new public library in Aarhus.
 Here you will have the chance for exploring and activity as well as for tranquillity and contemplation.

-DOKK1 is designed by Schmidt Hammer Lassen Architects and is part of the conversion of Aarhus’ inner harbor from industrial harbor to city space.
+DOKK1 is designed by Schmidt Hammer Lassen Architects and is part of the conversion of Aarhus’ inner industrial harbour.

 Photo credit: Den Gamle By

 The Old Town is an open-air town museum with 75 historical buildings that were collected from 20 townships around Denmark.
 The largest section portrays the 1700s and 1800s, though it does contain buildings going back to the 1500s.